stanton119/data-analysis/README.md

 *   Finding similar images in a photo library - given a few examples find similar photos
     *   Use an image net model.
 Find new example images, positive and negative.
 Fine tune the model via a classification task.
 Predict prob of positive result for unseen images.
 Use the latent space embeddings to find cosine similarity between images.
     *   Build small image dataset from cifar 10.
 Compare models - PCA/logistic regression, CNN, efficientNet, transfer learnt weights
+*   Fourier transform via linear regression on sinusoids.
+Similar approach with Lasso regression to find compressed sensing approaches, with non-uniform sampling.